Rights and Reproductions

 Policies and Ordering Instructions

-Typically, an order will take one to two weeks to process from the time the order is confirmed via email.
+Typically, an order will take about four weeks to process from the time the order is confirmed via email.
 Orders requiring original photography for publication may take several weeks to process.

 The library provides images in digital format.
 The library no longer charges for images for which publication-quality images exist.
 All reproductions (of whatever nature) are provided for readers’ individual scholarly use.
 Images will be sent electronically unless a disk is specifically requested, in which case shipping and handling charges will apply.